MarxKnowswine/gns3_os10_preloaded/README.md

 # Notes:
 - This project has been developed starting from Val3r1o repository https://github.com/val3r1o/gns3-automation-fabric.
 It uses two other projects from the same user.
 - When prompted whether non-root users should be allowed to use wireshark and ubridge, select ‘Yes’ both times
-- When importing the built-in project, the two switches will receive respectively 10.10.10.11 and 10.10.10.12
+- Please check the output of the script.
+Sometimes Ubuntu repos are not working and unable to install GNS3 (it happened several times to me).
+In case of issue, just run again the script